 Not only is threatening and bribing customers into removing negative reviews unethical, it’s also illegal.
 Posting false reviews deceives people who are thinking of becoming patients.
 And in the case of healthcare services, that deception could have dire consequences.

 Our Chicago and Cook County libel and defamation, breach of fiduciary duty and business litigation attorneys have defended and prosecuted breach of fiduciary duty, shareholder oppression, and business divorce lawsuits for more than three decades.
 With over thirty years of experience, our attorneys know how to handle claims of defamation and breaches of fiduciary duties by the executor or administrator of an estate or trust.
 In recognition of their stellar track record and experience, Super Lawyers named attorneys Peter Lubin and Patrick Austermuehle a Super Lawyer and Rising Star respectively in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
-If you’d like to discuss how the experienced Illinois breach of fiduciary duty attorneys at Lubin Austermuehle, P.C. can help, please call us toll-free at (833) 306-4933 or contact us online.
+If you’d like to discuss how the experienced Illinois breach of fiduciary duty attorneys at Lubin Austermuehle, P.C. can help, please call us locally at 630-333-0333 or contact us online.